 I am a computer science student at BINUS University, Indonesia.
 Personally, I’m passionate about women in ICT, youth participation, cybersecurity and technologies such as the importance of women’s participation in the tech will provide a boost to the economy and allow for full participation in society and the importance ensuring respect for human rights online, online security and security for all.
 At first, I only focus on technical or computer-related fields.
 When I joined the conference in APNIC46 as youth fellow in New Caledonia, I began to be interested in learning internet governance and I would like to be a useful person and add value to everything I take part in.
 I am very thankful for the opportunity to learn and discuss with great friends from Asia Pacific countries and experts from organizations, technology, and policy in NetMission.
 NetMission academy gives me more understanding about internet governance such as human rights online, multi-stakeholder participation, etc. I am really grateful as NetMission Ambassador this year and ready to contribute to the local, regional and global Internet governance.
 I highly recommend you to join the family of NetMission and let’s make a change for the betterment of the Internet and our community.

 Samik Kharel (Kathmandu, Nepal )

 I am currently a researcher in new media with an interest in Internet culture and visual culture.
 I received my Masters in Media Arts Cultures as part of Erasmus Mundus of the European Union.
-Over the years, I has been involved in myriad of things with eclectic mix of interests- working as a journalist, freelance writer and communication consultant for national and international organizations to name a few.
-Together I have also been actively participating in workshops and conferences related with the Internet governance, social media, development communications and ICT policies.
+Over the years, I have been involved in a myriad of things with an eclectic mix of interests- working as a journalist, freelance writer and communication consultant for national and international organizations to name a few.
+Together I have also been actively participating in workshops and conferences related to Internet governance, social media, development communications, and ICT policies.
 I am very keen about digital platforms, technologies and social media.
 Relating it with the humanities and arts, I like to explore the new media and its generative content.
 I am also interested in data, AI and emergent technologies for development.

 Stephanie Li (Hong Kong) – English Language and Literature (Year 4)